The Beatnuts

-The Beatnuts are an American hip hop group and production duo from New York City.
+The Beatnuts is an American hip hop group and production duo from New York City.
 Its current members are JuJu and Psycho Les.
 JuJu (born Jerry Tineo on December 14, 1968) is a Dominican American from Corona and Psycho Les (born Lester Fernandez on April 10, 1970) is a Colombian American from Jackson Heights, Queens.
 Although only peripheral members, they are routinely acknowledged by Q-Tip as being members of Native Tongues.
 The Beatnuts were originally a trio before Fashion (born Berntony Smalls on January 13, 1970), now known as Al' Tariq, left the group to start a solo career.
 V.I.C.
 (Groove Merchantz, Ghetto Pros) was also a member of The Beatnuts' production team for a while.

 History

 Origins

 JuJu and Psycho Les grew up in different communities in Queens, New York City.
 Psycho Les started producing beats and DJing at age 15 under aliases including DJ Les Jams and DJ Incredible.
 At a high school in Flushing, Queens, a friend DJ Loco Moe introduced Les to fellow producer JuJu.
 While crate digging, both Beatnuts ran into Afrika Baby Bam from the Jungle Brothers.
 Afrika introduced them to Native Tongues members including De La Soul, A Tribe Called Quest and the Jungle Brothers.
 At this time, JuJu and Psycho Les were DJing parties under the alias Beat Kings.
 The Jungle Brothers claimed that they were not kings, but rather two nuts for their comical nature and the fact that they were crazy enough to carry hundreds of records to every show they played.
 They thus changed their name and "it stuck."
-The two Beatnuts members later met up with rapper Kool Fashion.
+Rapper Kool Fashion later got together with the two Beatnuts members.